Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Purdue and its opponents have not yet combined for more than 53 points -- this matchup's over/under -- in a game this season.

-- Illinois has combined with its opponents to score more than 53 points in two games this season.
+- Illinois' games have gone over 53 points in two opportunities this season.

 - The two teams combine to average 53.5 points per game, 0.5 more than the total in this contest.

-- These two squads combine to allow 46.3 points per game, 6.7 fewer than this contest's over/under.
+- This contest's over/under is 6.7 points greater than the 46.3 these two squads combine to allow per game this season.

-- The Boilermakers and their opponents have scored an average of 60.3 points per game in 2021, 7.3 more than Saturday's total.
+- The average total in Boilermakers games this season is 60.3, 7.3 points more than Saturday's over/under of 53.

 - In 2021, games involving the Fighting Illini have averaged a total of 56.3 points, 3.3 more than the set total in this contest.